Estimated reading time: 7 minutes

-Does it matter whether a statement is voluntary?
+Does it matter that a statement is involuntary?

 “Tell me what I want to hear, so we can move forward.”